Many people start out with cactus as a gift plant and don’t think much about cactus propagation.

-The main idea of grafting is that the selected base and the graft to grow simultaneously.
+The main idea of grafting is that the selected base or mother plant are grafted to grow simultaneously.
 This produces a “chimera” effect as the tissues of both plants meld.

 For best results, always undertake grafting cactus during both plants’ growing season when both plants are active.
 Grafting during the dormant season is sure to fail.